github/hackathons/Resources.md

 ## [Dribdat](https://dribdat.cc)

 Dribdat is an open source (MIT licensed) web application that assists teams working playfully on projects with data.
-Designed to support awesome hackathons and promote open data, it is a Swiss Army Knife for civic tech: time-track your events, embed guidelines, put up digital signage, run a project log, progress tracker, integrate prototyping tools, GitHub repositories, open data APIs, and more.
+Designed to support awesome hackathons, we think of it as a Swiss Army Knife for civic tech.
+Time-track your events, embed guidelines, put up digital signage, run a project log, progress tracker, integrate prototyping tools, GitHub repositories, open data APIs, and more.

 ## [Envato](https://envato.com/)